cedrickchee/pytorch-android/README.md

 3. Build the AICamera app using the `Build -> Make Project` menu option in Android Studio

+_If you prefer not to build PyTorch from master, I have commited the files for Caffe2 bits into this git repo.
+Unfortunately, not all files are uploaded to GitHub due to file size limit (see TODO):_

+![static/images/github_file_size_limit.png]

 ### Developer Guide

 We created a developer guide on [how to ship a convolutional neural network (Resnet18 and SqueezeNet) on Android with PyTorch and Android Studio](https://github.com/cedrickchee/data-science-notebooks/blob/master/notebooks/deep_learning/fastai_mobile/README.md).
 Check it out!